spline — Construct cubic spline interpolants or evaluate them at query points with MATLAB-compatible spline forms.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how spline works, line by line, in Rust.
+Read exactly how spline is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.